strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.16-to-beta.17.4.md

 ## Upgrading your dependencies

 Start by upgrading your dependencies.
-Make sur to use exact versions.
+Make sure to use exact versions.

 ::: danger
 `strapi-plugin-settings-manager` has been deprecated. you need to remove it from your `package.json`.